cypress-io/cypress-documentation/content/api/commands/intercept.md

 })
 ```

-#### Passing a request to the next route handler
+#### Passing a request to the next request handler

-If `req.reply()` is not explicitly called inside of a route callback, requests will pass to the next route callback until none are left.
+If [`req.reply()`][req-reply] is not explicitly called inside of a request handler, requests will pass to the next request handler until none are left.

 ```js
 // you could have a top-level middleware handler that sets an auth token on all requests